 Rescue Virtual Machines With Virt-rescue

-Make sure the virtual machines are turned off.
+First of all, turn off the virtual machines.
 You must not run rescue shell on any live virtual machines or disk images.

 To run a rescue shell on the problematic virtual machine, do: